IanE9/qentities/README.md

 ## Basic Usage
 The crate's top level module features types used to store and access a q-entities collection (most notably `QEntities`).

-The `parse` module contains types used to parse a q-entities file into a q-entities collection (most notably `QEntitiesParseOptions`).
+The `parse` module features types used to parse a q-entities file into a q-entities collection (most notably `QEntitiesParseOptions`).

 ### Minimal Example
 ```rust